FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/pricingmeasure.md

 The Pricing Measure is a provider-specified measurement unit for determining unit prices, indicating how a provider rates measured usage and purchase quantities after applying pricing rules like block pricing.
 Common examples include the number of hours for compute appliance runtime, gigabyte-hours for a storage appliance, or an accumulated count of requests for a network appliance or API service.
 Pricing Measure complements the [Pricing Quantity](#pricingquantity) measurement.
 Distinct from the [Usage Unit](#usageunit), it focuses on pricing and cost, not resource and service consumption, often at a coarser granularity.

 The PricingMeasure column MUST be present in the billing data.
 This column MUST be of type String.
 It MUST NOT be null if PricingQuantity is not null.
-The PricingMeasure value MUST be equal to the corresponding pricing measure value provided in:
+The PricingMeasure value MUST be equal to the corresponding pricing measurement unit value provided in:

 * The provider-published price list
 * The invoice, when the invoice includes a pricing measure